-Anxiety is a normal defensive mechanism of the human body to protect us from dangers.
-Anxiety disorders occur due to an altered perception of and response to fear and stress.
-This instills the urge to escape and avoid such situations to the extent that it impairs day-to-day functioning (1).
+Is anxiety medication for children safe?’
+You may understand in the below post that talks about when to give them.
+Anxiety is a common psychological defense mechanism that the human body uses to protect itself from danger.
+Disorders due to anxiety are caused mainly due to an altered perception of and response to fear and stress.
+These perceptions instill the urge to escape and avoid similar situations, at times to the extent that it may impair day-to-day functioning (1).

 Anxiety In Children